kodefox/infra/packages/naviflex/README.md

+> **THIS PACKAGE IS DEPRECATED AS REACT-NAVIGATION FOR WEB IS TABLE NOW**

 # naviflex · ![npm](https://img.shields.io/npm/v/naviflex)

 This is a wrapper that will wrap the functionality of `react-navigation` and `hookrouter` so you will be able to do navigation using the same syntax on multi-platform between `mobile`, and `web`.

-> We will deprecate this library when `react-navigation` for the web is ready and stable for production
+> ~We will deprecate this library when `react-navigation` for the web is ready and stable for production~

 ## Pre-requisites